himanshu5-prog/lightGame/README.md

 # lightGame
-A simple game based on codechef question - Lights out
+A simple game based on puzzle - Lights out